-CYBERsprout welcomes Beth Leipholtz as the newest member of their team.
+CYBERsprout welcomes Beth Leipholtz as a web designer to the team!

 “Beth will be helping our clients’ website visions come to life utilizing her design, content writing, and development experience,” says CYBERsprout’s Client Relationship Manager Brad Chancellor.
 “She has a hungry appetite to learn which is something we especially look for in the fast-changing online environment.”